alexandrebarachant/muse-lsl/README.md

 ## Usage

+Install with pip

+`pip install muselsl`

-*Everything can be run as a CLI using muse-lsl.py
+*Everything can be run directly from the command line*

+To print a list of available muses:

+`muselsl list`

 To stream data with LSL:

-`python muse-lsl.py stream`
+`muselsl stream`

 The script will auto detect and connect to the first Muse device.
 In case you want a specific device or if the detection fails, find the name of the device and pass it to the script:

-`python muse-lsl.py stream --name YOUR_DEVICE_NAME`
+`muselsl stream --name YOUR_DEVICE_NAME`

 You can also directly pass the MAC address (this option is also faster at startup):

-`python muse-lsl.py stream --address YOUR_DEVICE_ADDRESS`
+`muselsl stream --address YOUR_DEVICE_ADDRESS`

-Once the stream is up and running, from another prompt, you can visualize it with:
+Once a stream is up and running, you now have access to the following commands in another prompt:

-`python muse-lsl.py lslview`
+To view data

+`muselsl viewlsl`

+To record data

+`muselsl record`

 ### Backends
 You can choose between gatt, bgapi, and bluemuse backends.